mugendi/hashdata/README.md

 ### ```.decode( hash )```
 - **hash** : The encoded hash to decode.

+## Generating your own Hash-Map
+This Module works by using a hash-map that is stored at ```./data/letter_map.json```.

+You can create your own map by running the **make.js** file ```node ./node_modules/hashdata/make.js``` ie. within the module folder.

+This creates a new hash-map file that will then be used to generate your hashes.

+Normally, a new hash-map file will not improve compression or any other features but only generate hashed that are unique/different.

 ## Be wise Bro, will you?
 This module is not written with any notion of security whatsoever in mind!
 So never use it to hash sensitive data!